Consulting with a Conscience™

 What are their biggest concerns?
 What systems and data are most critical to the business?

-Once you understand the organization's goals, you can start mapping out a plan to achieve them.
+Once you understand the organization's goals, you can start mapping out a plan that addresses the following topics:

 - Threat identification and assessment